There are many different countries out there so why did I choose to live in Japan?

-Among many Asian countries, Japan remains one of the attractive places to settle for foreigners, especially for Americans and Europeans.
-In a report published on Japan Times in March 2017, the Justice Ministry said the foreign residents living in Japan as of the end of 2016 reached 2.38 million.
+Among many Asian countries, Japan remains one of the most attractive places to settle for foreigners, especially for Americans and Europeans.
+In a report published in Japan Times in March 2017, the Justice Ministry said the number of foreign residents living in Japan as of the end of 2016 reached 2.38 million.
 There was a 6.7 percent increase from the recorded numbers in 2015, the Justice ministry added.
 Why do roads lead many of us to the Land of the Rising Sun?

-I asked around among my friends, especially those who are currently now in Japan, about what makes them love to live in Japan.
+I asked around among my friends, especially those who are currently now in Japan, about what makes them love living in Japan.
 One of the answers they shared is Japan’s distinct four seasons – the spring in March until May, the summer in June until August, the autumn in September to November, and the winter in December until February.
-They particularly love the scenery during the Hanami or the cherry blossoms viewing done in several spots all over Japan.
+They particularly love the scenery during hanami, or the cherry blossoms viewing, done in several spots all over Japan.

-The younger generation, meanwhile, is drawn into Japan’s dynamic pop culture – that of anime series and films, manga series, cosplay conventions, kawaii street fashion, video gaming, Japanese Idolアイドル, JPop and JRock to name a few.
-Tokyo, particularly in Shibuya, Akihabara, and Harajuko, is a haven for young otaku from other countries.
+The younger generation, meanwhile, is drawn into Japan’s dynamic pop culture – that of anime series and films, manga series, cosplay conventions, kawaii street fashion, video gaming, Japanese idols (アイドル), and J-Pop and J-Rock, to name a few.
+Tokyo, particularly in Shibuya, Akihabara, and Harajuku, are havens for young otaku from other countries.

-Aside from the fascinating scenery in spring and autumn, and all throughout the four seasons, vibrant traditions and pop culture, as well as, far-fetched technological innovations, what are the other reasons why many people choose to stay in Japan?
+Aside from the fascinating scenery in spring and autumn, and all throughout the four seasons, vibrant traditions and pop culture, as well as far-fetched technological innovations, what are the other reasons why many people choose to stay in Japan?
+Here are some examples.

-According to the National Survey of Family Income and Expenditure of the Japan Statistical Yearbook in 2007, Japan’s average gross monthly income for teachers excluding overtime and bonus in private establishments is at ¥392,000; for a professional nurse is at ¥280,000; for a computer programmer is at ¥261,000; for garment cutter is at ¥128,000.
-These data may even have changed in the last three years, however, these figures are already equivalent to the six-figure income in peso, which one will never earn unless he or she is a CEO or owner of a business company in my home country.
+According to the National Survey of Family Income and Expenditure of the Japan Statistical Yearbook in 2007, Japan’s average gross monthly income for teachers excluding overtime and bonus in private establishments is at ¥392,000; for a professional nurse the income is at ¥280,000; for a computer programmer it’s ¥261,000; for a garment cutter it’s around ¥128,000.
+This data may even have changed in the last three years, however, these figures are already equivalent to the six-figure income in peso, which one will never earn unless he or she is a CEO or owner of a business company in my home country.

 I know many Filipino friends who are currently in Japan for work, and while they acknowledged that cost of living is high, they insist that it doesn’t change the fact that Japan’s relatively high salary gives them and many young professionals the opportunity to grow financially.

 When I visited Tokyo last year, not seeing a security guard stationed at entrances of luxurious shops in Ginza surprised me.
-In my home country, security guards are hired by either big or small establishment mostly on a 24-hour basis.
+In my home country, security guards are hired by both big and small establishments, mostly on a 24-hour basis.

 I also observed that many personal bicycles are just left at public bike racks unlocked.
-In Japan, you will come back and still find your bicycle at exactly where you left it after leaving it there for the whole day.
+In Japan, you will come back and still find your bicycle exactly where you left it after leaving it there for the whole day.
 However, we all know that a low crime rate doesn’t mean crime doesn’t exist, so it still good to be vigilant at all times.
-Nevertheless, Japan is indeed a safe and that is a fact.
+Nevertheless, Japan is indeed a safe country.

-Japan’s culinary delights are definitely not only about sushi and sashimi, and ramen.
+Japan’s culinary delights are definitely not only about sushi, sashimi, and ramen.
 Japan is undeniably a country with exceptional and healthy cuisines that cater to everyone’s budget.
 Japan is beyond doubt a heaven for foodies like me.
-In fact, the country has more Michelin stars than any other countries in Asia.
-Michelin is considered a seal of restaurants with fine dining quality and you will find many restaurants in Tokyo and Osaka with Michelin Star status.
+In fact, the country has more Michelin stars than any other country in Asia.
+Michelin is considered a seal of restaurants with fine dining quality, and you will find many restaurants in Tokyo and Osaka with Michelin Star status.

-True enough, my last visit to Japan was made memorable not only because of my gyoza food trip but because of my street food to fine dining experience.
+True enough, my last visit to Japan was made memorable for the food I experienced, from street food to fine dining.

 Not many countries in Asia have a universal health program like that of Japan.
 Did you know that all residents of Japan are required by the law to have health insurance coverage?
-If non-citizens have plans to stay longer than a year, health care is provided for free and it is covered under Japan’s Universal Health Care program.
+If non-citizens have plans to stay longer than a year, health care is required and covered under Japan’s Universal Health Care program.

-Under the said health care program, the Japanese government pays 70 percent the medical cost and the patient is responsible for the 30 percent.
+Under the said health care program, the Japanese government pays 70 percent of the medical cost, and the patient is responsible for 30 percent.

-Apart from all these reasons, I am drawn to Japan because to me it is a home, where my heart has always been.
-I can’t wait to be back soon.
+Apart from all these reasons, I am drawn to Japan because to me, it is a home where my heart has always been.
+I can’t wait to come back soon.